slawrence100/ece4960-fast-robots/lab6.md

 ### Frequency
 The standard for a control loop is to calculate much faster than the system moves, but I am limited by how fast the sensor can read, which is about 20 Hz.
 Rather than let the robot move fast and crash more often, I chose to use a smaller proportional constant to compensate for the lack of accurate and frequent sensor data.
 I also sent all of the sensor and debugging data *after* the entire run was made in order to avoid any processing delays from sending data over Bluetooth.

 From the graphs I got from the four successful test runs I did, I chose not to update the range and sampling times outside of their defaults.
+The graphs all end at about 300 mm, so the car may miss its target of 300 mm because of sensor noise.

 ### Deadband
 With a motor calibration factor of 2 and a deadband around 40, **my motors have a range of values from 40 to 127.** The PID controller might not stay within that range, so I wrote a short function to clip its output to that range of values: